GPTP-workshop/gptp-workshop.github.io/contributions.md

 ---
 layout: default
-updated: "January 29, 2018"
+updated: "February 23, 2019"
-roman: "XVI"
+roman: "XVII"
-dates: "May 17-20, 2018"
+dates: "May 16-19, 2019"
 ---

 ## Important Dates

-- **May 1, 2018:** First drafts of book chapters should be submitted.
+- **May 1, 2019:** First drafts of book chapters should be submitted.
 These need not be formatted, but should be more substantial than an abstract and suitable for preliminary review by your colleagues.
-- **May 3, 2018:** Review assignments will be provided.
+- **May 3, 2019:** Review assignments will be provided.
-- **May 17-20, 2017:** Workshop, presentations, and discussions.
+- **May 16-19, 2019:** Workshop, presentations, and discussions.

 ## Presentations